Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Abstract

 \section{Abstract}

-{ Molecular dynamics (MD) simulation is the workhorse of various scientific domains but is limited by high computational cost.
-Learning-based force fields have made major progress in accelerating ab-initio MD simulation but are still not fast enough for many real-world applications that require long-time MD simulation.
-In this paper, we adopt a different machine learning approach where we coarse-grain a physical system using graph clustering, and model the system evolution with a very large time-integration step using graph neural networks.
-A novel score-based GNN refinement module resolves the long-standing challenge of long-time simulation instability.
-Despite only trained with short MD trajectory data, our learned simulator can generalize to unseen novel systems and simulate for much longer than the training trajectories.
-Properties requiring 10-100 ns level long-time dynamics can be accurately recovered at several-orders-of-magnitude higher speed than classical force fields.
-We demonstrate the effectiveness of our method on two realistic complex systems: (1) single-chain coarse-grained polymers in implicit solvent; (2) multi-component Li-ion polymer electrolyte systems. }
+Molecular dynamics (MD) simulation is essential for various scientific domains but computationally expensive.
+Learning-based force fields have made significant progress in accelerating ab-initio MD simulation but are not fast enough for many real-world applications due to slow inference for large systems and small time steps (femtosecond-level).
+We aim to address these challenges by learning a multi-scale graph neural network that directly simulates coarse-grained MD with a very large time step (nanosecond-level) and a novel refinement module based on diffusion models to mitigate simulation instability.
+The effectiveness of our method is demonstrated in two complex systems: single-chain coarse-grained polymers and multi-component Li-ion polymer electrolytes.
+For evaluation, we simulate trajectories much longer than the training trajectories for systems with different chemical compositions that the model is not trained on.
+Structural and dynamical properties can be accurately recovered at several orders of magnitude higher speed than classical force fields by getting out of the femtosecond regime.

-Molecular dynamics (MD) simulation techniques have become an essential computational tool in many natural science disciplines, making massive progress across various atomic systems like inorganic materials, polymers, proteins, with applications including optimizing Li-ion transport in polymer electrolytes for batteries \cite{webb2015systematic,molinari2018effect,wang2020toward}, understanding protein folding dynamics \cite{lindorff2011fast,karplus2005molecular}, etc. A major limitation of MD simulation is its high computational cost, especially for complex systems like polymers and proteins.
-Such simulations typically involve tens of thousands of atoms and can reach nanosecond- to microsecond level to properly sample the free energy landscape.
-A single simulation can often take weeks or even months, making large-scale screening extremely expensive or even infeasible.